inasafe/inasafe/docs/reporting-standards.md

 ### Description:

 The map title appears at the top of each map product and describes the map content.
-Evey map should have a title.
+Every map should have a title.
 Using the below table as a reference, the title should use the following syntax:

  <**exposure**> <**affected by**> <**hazard**> <**event/hazard**>

+ or for generic impact functions:

+ <**exposure**> affected

 ![image](https://cloud.githubusercontent.com/assets/16660099/17202979/c7f2533a-54c6-11e6-8f42-97c324f2ff58.png)